-- 1) Empty Rooms: place the correct sized room tile and doors as shown on the card. - 2) Other Rooms: the cards will ask you to roll D20 and then go to the relevant section of a book to find the details of the room.
+Event!: place the correct sized room tile and doors as shown on the card and draw an Event Card.

+Room: the card will ask you to roll D20 and then go to the relevant section of a book (usually the Adventure book) to find the details of the room.
 The book will show the room's size, doors and contents.